 I parked in a parking lot and had to walk about 15 minutes to the village.
 There was a beautiful paved path through trees and suddenly a skate park appeared with a competition going on.

-The gondola going up Whistler Mountain fits about six people, but it wasn’t crowded so it was just me and one other woman.
+The gondola going up Whistler Mountain fits about six people, but it wasn’t crowded, so it was just one other woman and me.
 She was 30 years old, from Malta, and had been living in the US for the last eight years.
 She was in Vancouver for a chemical biology conference and decided to do a day trip to Whistler over the weekend.
-It took about 20 minutes to reach the top so the woman and I talked about things to do in Whistler.
+It took about 20 minutes to reach the top, so the woman and I talked about things to do in Whistler.

 To get to Blackholm Mountain, you need to board the Peak to Peak gondola that connects the mountains.
 I boarded that gondola, which fits about 20 people.